Version 1.0: Version 1.0 was first published with Orca Security (pdf available here) in 2023.

 About the Author

 Andy Ellis was inducted into the CSO Hall of Fame in 2021, so he should know something about being a CISO.
-He also wrote a book (1% Leadership, published by Hachette Go), which has some small relevance in building teams and organizations.
-He is the Executive Editor at How to CISO, the Operating Partner at YL Ventures, and dabbles with a dozen other part-time roles.
+He also wrote a book (1% Leadership), which has some small relevance in building teams and organizations.
+He is the Executive Editor at How to CISO, Partner at YL Ventures, cohost of The CISO Series Podcast, and dabbles with a dozen other part-time roles.

 Getting Ready to Start